 - Materials provide teachers with the Vertical Alignment K-5 document, which gives them information about the expectation for mastery of each standard.
 This supports teachers in activating students' prior knowledge and experiences related to phenomena and engineering problems. - Materials allow for different entry points to learning related to phenomena and engineering problems.
 The modules provide instructional videos for students that give them a solid understanding of grade-level content.
-For example, grade 3 materials include a video titled "States of Matter" with an instructional component titled "Matter," both accessible to students. - Materials include Engineering and Design Challenges intended to to be used as capstone activities for intentionally leveraging students' prior learning and allowing students to collaborate in designing solutions to authentic, real-world problems.
+For example, grade 4 materials make a video titled "Forces on an Object" with an instructional component titled "What Can Force Do?" accessible to students. - Materials include Engineering and Design Challenges intended to be used as capstone activities for intentionally leveraging students' prior learning and allowing students to collaborate in designing solutions to authentic, real-world problems.
 Additionally, these activities reinforce and extend key concepts and promote teamwork, creativity, and communication.
 Through the Engineering and Design Challenges, students actively participate in the engineering design process and scientific practices. - Each unit includes a unit Teacher Guide with a section titled "Knowledge."
 Here, teachers will gain insight into their prior knowledge of the anchoring phenomena and engineering problems.
-For example, the grade 3 teacher unit guide for "The Earth, Moon, and Sun" states, "Prior to this year, students identified events with repeating patterns, including seasons of the year and day and night.
-They can describe and illustrate objects in the sky such as clouds, Moon, and stars, including the Sun."
+For example, the Grade 4 Unit Teacher Guide for "Recognizing Patterns of Change" states, "Prior to this year, students identified events with repeating patterns, including seasons of the year, and day and night.
+They are able to describe and illustrate objects in the sky, such as clouds, the Moon, and stars, including the Sun.
+Students have observed and recorded changes in the appearance of objects in the sky, including clouds, the Moon, and stars, and the movement in the sky of the Sun during the day and of the Moon during the month.
+They have also constructed models that demonstrate the relationship of the Sun, Earth, and Moon."